Remote team management system: the weekly operating rhythm

 Build one scorecard for the role

-A support assistant might track 120 tickets tagged, 35 replies drafted, 95% same-day triage, 4 manager escalations, and 2 SOP fixes.
+A support assistant might track 120 tickets tagged, 35 replies drafted, 95% same-day sort, 4 manager escalations, and 2 SOP fixes.
 A founder operations assistant might track 18 scheduling requests, 42 inbox labels, 12 CRM reminders, and 3 vendor follow-ups.
 Numbers make coaching easier because both people can point to the same week.

 Use written updates instead of chat surveillance

-The update can be plain: "Completed 22 CRM updates and 6 invoice follow-ups.
-Blocked on 3 missing vendor emails.
-Question: should overdue invoices over $1,000 get a different template?
-Tomorrow: finish account cleanup, send draft follow-ups, update the SOP."
+The update can be plain: "Completed 22 CRM updates and 6 invoice follow-ups; blocked on 3 missing vendor emails; question: should overdue invoices over $1,000 get a different template; tomorrow: finish account cleanup, send draft follow-ups, update the SOP."
 That gives the founder something to review without starting a long chat thread.

 Microsoft's Work Trend Index reported that 68% of surveyed workers lacked enough uninterrupted focus time.
 Remote management should protect that focus for both sides.
 If the assistant has to answer pings every 20 minutes, the system is broken.

-Set escalation rules before mistakes happen
+Set ask-for-help rules before mistakes happen

 Remote teams need red lines because small decisions can travel fast.
 Write the decisions the assistant can make alone, the decisions that need review, and the decisions that must be escalated the same day.
 Put the rule inside the SOP, not in a forgotten onboarding doc.